 In Singapore the provision of subsidised public sporting infrastructure has failed to keep pace with the recent urban expansion and population growth.

-Aside from the matter of infrastructure, opening hours of some of the sporting facilities may also need to be reassessed.
+The infrastructure matter aside, opening hours of some of the sporting facilities may also need to be reassessed.
 Given that many Singapore residents work long hours, the operating hours of sporting and recreational amenities should reflect the city’s work-centric culture.
-(With an average of 47 working hours per week for a full-time employed resident, Singapore typically tops the international working time rankings, according to the latest government data) (for more information on this topic, please read ‘The future of sportification in Singapore’).
+(With an average of 47 working hours per week for a full-time employed resident, Singapore typically tops the international working time rankings, according to the latest government data) (for more information on this topic, please read the chapter on ‘The Future of Sportification in Singapore’).

 For a starter, operating hours would need to be extended.
 On weekday evenings, for instance, it is nothing unusual to see 100 or more running enthusiasts flocking to their local track and field stadia and carrying out their individual running regimes on the 400-m long oval track.
 At 8.30pm, however, this vibrant atmosphere comes to an abrupt halt, as stadia typically close their gates at this early point of time.
 Given that many Singapore residents do not return back home from work before late evening (and given that the air temperatures are more tolerable after dark), the opening hours of stadium tracks should be extended until 10pm – akin to the opening hours of the other HDB-sporting facilities.
 In this way, late evening joggers could be offered a convenient alternative to city parks and park connectors, which usually provide lighting of trails until late at night (for more information, please read the chapters ‘City Parks’ and ‘Park Connector Network’).